 Browser support for Credential Management is coming, with support for listing and deleting FIDO2 credentials.
 However, this browser-based FIDO2 credential management will not work on Windows 10 build 1903.
-The YubiKey Manager CLI tool, version 1.1.2 and above, will work to list and delete FIDO 2 resident credentials when run as an administrator.
+The YubiKey Manager CLI tool, version 1.1.2 and above, will work to list and delete FIDO 2 discoverable credentials when run as an administrator.

 Credentials stored on an FIDO2 authenticator may be read to get basic information about them.
 Using the ‘GetInfo’ command, the authenticator will list the relying parties that have a credential stored on that authenticator.

-One of the benefits of platforms being able to read the list of resident credentials is to provide a better user experience.
+One of the benefits of platforms being able to read the list of discoverable credentials is to provide a better user experience.
 The platform can find the appropriate credential without the user being involved.
 This feature also enables “Silent Auth” scenarios in a more secure manner.

 However, If an unauthorized user is able to get a hold of the FIDO2 authenticator, they could use the same command to see what relying parties that the authenticator is registered with.
 This could compromise privacy for the user, as it provides a list of sites the user accesses.
 To satisfy both privacy and ease-of-use, the Credential Protection extension was added.
 With the Credential Protection extension set, the associated FIDO2 credential can be flagged to not be exposed to any one without user verification - it can neither be read nor used for authentication with the user asserting their identity.
 The Credential Protect extension is set by the relying party at credential registration.
 The extension has three options:

 The default state of the credential if the extension is not specified.
 As the name suggests, the user verification is not required for the authenticatorGetInfo command to return the list of credentials that reside on the authenticator.